web-auth/webauthn-framework/doc/symfony/firewall.md

 By default, the firewall uses `Webauthn\Bundle\Security\Storage\SessionStorage`.
 This storage system stores the data in a session.

-If this behaviour does not fit on your needs (e.g. you want to use a database), you can implement a custom data storage for that purpose.
+If this behaviour does not fit on your needs (e.g. you want to use a database, REDIS…), you can implement a custom data storage for that purpose.
 Your custom storage system have to implement `Webauthn\Bundle\Security\Storage\RequestOptionsStorage` and declared as a container service.